Retirement village residents and their families will be better protected under new legislation that passed Parliament in November 2018.

 The NSW Civil and Administrative Tribunal (the Tribunal) may take these guidelines into account to determine if operators have complied with the requirements of the Act.

 Annual contract ‘check-up’ meetings

-Residents will now have the right to meet with their village operator once a year to discuss their contract and get a better understanding of the process involved when leaving the village, including any fees and charges payable.
+Residents have the right to meet with their village operator once a year to discuss their contract and get a better understanding of the process involved when leaving the village, including any fees and charges payable.

 The following information must be provided at the meeting:

 - a resident’s rights and obligations in relation to leaving the village